 While this may be a statement of the blindingly obvious, getting the balance right and achieving mutually beneficial outcomes takes vision and a lot of thought, planning, and coordination.
 In New value disciplines must be mastered for the digital age, I outlined three critical value disciplines that provide a high-level view of how businesses need to operate in this digital era.
 Orchestrating a superior customer experience is one of the three, and in this blog, we go a little deeper.

-Just as an architect must understand fundamental properties of materials, the design discipline, and regulations, developing a consistently positive and relevant customer experience must be governed by certain principles.
+Just as an architect must understand the fundamental properties of materials, the design discipline, and regulations, developing a consistently positive and relevant customer experience must be governed by certain principles.
 This blog outlines six design principles that will lead to a happy place where both customers and the business achieve their desired outcomes = symbiotic CX.
 They are more challenging than they may appear and the one constant behind them is access and use of accurate customer data.

 A channel-agnostic customer journey orientation